xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 Please refer to the [corresponding Azure example](https://gitlab.com/gitlab-org/charts/gitlab/tree/master/examples/objectstorage/registry.azure.yaml) when [setting up the Docker Registry](#docker-registry-images).

 Although Azure uses the word container to denote a collection of blobs, GitLab standardizes on the term bucket.
-Be sure to configure Azure container names in the bucket settings.

 Azure Blob storage requires the use of the [consolidated object storage settings](../../charts/globals.md#consolidated-object-storage).
 A